tinted-theming/tinty/README.md

   repository provided in `path`
 - `name`: A unique name used to set theme filename
-- `hook`: This property exists in Flavours too, but Tinty offloads a bit of work from the Rust codebase to this hook. `%f` is a template variable which translates to the base16-alacritty relevant theme file.
+- `hook`: This property exists in Flavours too, but Tinty offloads a bit of work from the Rust codebase to this hook.
-  So the hook does a copy of the selected theme and replaces `~/.config/alacritty/colors.toml`.

 ## Debugging Tinty issues